Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step1.md

    ![Vivado Design Block Diagram](images/step1/vivado_design_diagram.PNG)

    At this stage, the Vivado block automation has added a Control, Interface & Processing System (shorten with CIPS in the future) block, AXI NOC block, AI Engine, and all supporting logic blocks to the diagram.
-The instantiated `axi_smc_vip_hier` in purple color is a hierarchy in which smart connects and dummy IPs are packaged together for clear view and better understanding.
 However board level related configurations are not set as different board has different resources.
 Then we will config the CIPS PS part and DDR related parameters according to the board.

 ### Config the block